chrisjansson/GBEmu/notes.md

 If a gb bootstrap rom is not present load the cpu with the correct values, see Gameboy CPU Manual p.17
+  Test that bootstrapper with and without boot rom produces the same results

 Assert memory access when dma transfer is in progress?